alessiogandelli/minecraft-screenshot/README.md

 # minecraft-screenshot
-node script for sending in a discord channel the screenshots took in minecraft
+node script for sending in a discord channel the screenshots took in minecraft and other features